Avalanche Press Homepage Avalanche Press Online Store

 The AIF also began formation of an armored division in the summer of 1941, but the British proved very slow to provide tanks for colonial formations (as was also the case with Indian and South African efforts to form their own armored divisions).
 First Australian Armoured Division finally received American-made Grant and Stuart tanks in May 1942.
 Under the original plan, the division would deploy to the Middle East and receive its tanks and large-unit training there.
 First Armoured Brigade was scheduled to deploy in December 1941 as the first element of the division, but the Japanese attack on Allied forces prompted the Australian government to retain the division for homeland defense.

 Instead, Australian divisions began streaming home.
 Eighth Division was lost with Singapore, but the other three 2nd AIF divisions continued to fight the Japanese until the war's end, primarily in New Guinea.
 All of them ended the war on Borneo, fighting the Japanese there.
-A 10th Division would have been formed from veteran volunteers of all three formations for the invasion of Japan, but it proved unnecessary when Japan surrendered in September 1945.
+A second attempt to form 10th Division would have taken place, drawing on veteran volunteers of all three formations for the invasion of Japan, but it proved unnecessary when Japan surrendered in September 1945.

 The Koala Army